High – Paying, Fast – Growing Jobs That Don’t Require a Lot of Education

 • Job growth: 4 percent

-This type of healthcare technician’s major responsibilities includes preparing operating rooms, arranging surgical equipment, and aiding surgeons during operations.
+This type of healthcare technician’s major responsibilities include preparing operating rooms, arranging surgical equipment, and aiding surgeons during operations.

 • Average pay: $51,510